 Augusta Center for Health & Rehabilitation is in Augusta, Maine.
 The city has a population of 26,086 people.
-We have a high opinion of this nursing home, which we gave a B+ overall.
-We were equally impressed with the city grade of nursing homes in Augusta, making this a great place to find a nursing home.
-Based on all of the relevant data, you can do much worse than this nursing home.
-The best part of this nursing home's strong report card was its nursing score.
-We discuss nursing in the next paragraph
+This nursing home turns out to be a quality facility, with an overall grade of B. Based on our analysis, you can do much worse than this place.
+The best aspect of this nursing home's strong report card is its nursing rating.
+Nursing grades are discussed in the next paragraph

 Augusta Center for Health & Rehabilitation